Here, we present answers to questions about wood flooring we are frequently asked by our customers when visiting our showroom.

 Is it possible to install the flooring myself?

 Your wood flooring can be installed in a variety of ways.
-The most common techniques for installing a floor are: floating on joists, floating on foil, floating on alu-heat (suitable for underfloor heating), glued on chipboard and glued directly onto subfloor.
+The most common techniques for installing a floor are: floating on battens, floating on foam underlay, floating on alu-heat (suitable for underfloor heating), glued on particle board and glued directly onto subfloor.

 A floating floor is placed over a damp-proof foil that has been laid over the existing subfloor.
 Seams are closed using tinfoil tape.
 The pinewood joists are then placed on the foil in right angles to the length of the boards.
 The space between joists is filled with sound-absorbing material.
 Once the subfloor is placed, the solid part in the board's 'knife' is locked into position on the joist beneath it under an angle of 45° using a staple, after which the flooring can be finished.